 In order to convert those to Unix epochs I used the spreadsheet formula

-Where A5 is the cell containing the datetime I want to convert.
+Where A5 is the cell containing the datetimes I want to convert.

 Unix epoch is the number of seconds since 1970.
 This makes it easy to calculate the number of seconds difference between datetimes.

 The final step was calculating the interval between each random datetime and the next block.
-I did that by combining the block datetimes and the random datetimes in a single column ordered by time, with the random datetimes identifiable by color.
-Lastly subtracting the unix epoch of the random datetime from the unix epoch of the next block gave me the number of seconds between them.
+I did that by combining the block datetimes and the random datetimes in a single column ordered by time, with the random datetimes identifiable by colour.
+Lastly subtracting the Unix epoch of the random datetime from the Unix epoch of the next block gave me the number of seconds between them.

 The average is 9 minutes and 38 seconds.
 Exactly what the poisson distribution theory predicts!
 All of this can be seen, downloaded and played with on this google sheet (there are 2 tabs).

 Of course, this applies to other blockchains with variable block intervals.
 For example, litecoin and dash have 2.5-minute block intervals, so the average time from when you made your transaction until it gets 1 confirmation is 2.5 minutes.

 Why its a bit less than 10 exactly

-In theory there is a bitcoin block found, on average, every 10 minutes.
-In reality it will tend to be slightly shorter than that in a difficulty period in which network hashrate increases, and it will tend to be slightly longer than that in a difficulty period in which network hashrate decreases.
+In theory, there is a bitcoin block found, on average, every 10 minutes.
+In reality, it will tend to be slightly shorter than that in a difficult period in which the network hash rate increases, and it will tend to be slightly longer than that in a difficult period in which the network hash rate decreases.

 Bitcoin miners have to solve math problems to find blocks.
-The more computing power they have, the faster they will solve the problems and find new blocks.
+The more computing power they have, the faster they will solve problems and find new blocks.

 If miners find blocks faster than 1 every 10 minutes, then the bitcoin difficulty adjustment will make it harder for them, but that only happens every 2 weeks (2016 blocks).
-If the amount of computing power miners have increases in the first week of a difficulty period, they will have another week to find blocks faster than 1 every 10 minutes before the difficulty adjusts again.
+If the amount of computing power miners increases in the first week of a difficult period, they will have another week to find blocks faster than 1 every 10 minutes before the difficulty adjusts again.